Skip to main content Link Search Menu Expand Document (external link)

 Your team should adopt an Agile-style process.
 You should maintain a backlog in a place that is available to all team members, where the items are user stories described in appropriate format.
 Every sprint should start with a planning meeting in which the team (1) breaks down the highest-priority backlog items into tasks; and (2) assigns them to team members.
 Every sprint should end with a retrospective meeting in which you review the sprint and make changes to your process.
 Each sprint should have a scrum master and a project owner (and these roles should rotate each sprint).
 Each week, you should meet with your assigned TA for about 30 minutes to describe your progress and get feedback.

-Effective weekly TA meetings might look like:
+Effective TA meetings might look like:

 1. Team members each take turns demoing the tasks they completed that week.